Sarkozy denies funding suspicions ahead of vote

 Pressure mounted on Sarkozy when investigator Michel Gentil placed Patrice de Maistre, Bettancourt’s former wealth manager, in custody last week.

-Gentil wants to know more about de Maistre’s ties to the then-treasurer of Sarkozy’s party, former labor minister Eric Woerth, who, like de Maistre, is formally under investigation.
+Gentil wants to know more about de Maistre’s ties to the then-treasurer of Sarkozy’s party, former Labour Minister Eric Woerth, who, like de Maistre, is formally under investigation.

 Sarkozy said there was nothing suspicious about visits he had paid to the Bettencourt home because they lived in a western Paris suburb where Sarkozy had been mayor for many years.